g-clef/homelab-k8s-cluster/README.md

 - Python 3.x

 ### On All Nodes
-- Ubuntu 20.04 or 22.04 (or Debian-based distribution)
+- Ubuntu 24.04 LTS (or other Debian-based distribution)
 - SSH server running
 - User with sudo privileges
 - At least 2GB RAM